 How Much Should I Contribute to My Retirement Plan?

-If your employer offers a defined contribution plan like a 401(k), experts recommend contributing at least 10% of your salary.
-Or if you don’t like the plan options or fees, you should put in at least what it takes to max out the company match.
+If your employer offers a defined contribution plan like a 401(k), experts recommend contributing at least 10 to 15% of your salary.
+Or if you don’t like the plan options or fees, you should put in at least enough to receive the maximum employer match.

 For example, let’s say you make $100,000, and your employer offers a company match.
 It’s 50% of your contributions, up to 6% of your salary.
 So to get the maximum company match, you should contribute at least $6,000 (6% of $100,000).
 Your employer would then add $3,000 (50% of $6,000) to your account, for a total $9,000 in contributions at the end of the year.